 - beta-blockers

 It’s worth making sure you have the right diagnosis.
-Psoriasis can be mistaken for other skin conditions, like:
+Psoriasis can be mistaken for other skin conditions, such as:

 - seborrheic dermatitis